-My friend Evelyn, introduced me to the tradition of making the “baby dinner” for a couple who has a baby.
-I thought it was such a great tradition to have, that I started doing it for friends who have a baby.
-The whole concept is really easy, make a homemade meal, package it up nicely and drop it off for the new parents.
-This way they have something home cooked to eat and have to do little preparing.
-Our baby dinners are pretty much the same, homemade pesto (enough for them to enjoy and freeze), some quality pasta, occasionally I toss in a package of great sausage, salad with homemade vinaigrette, a bottle of wine and a dessert.
-Dessert, is usually the highlight of the meal it seems.
-I usually make these outrageous brownies and once in awhile lemon bars.
-People love getting this gift and it really puts a big smile on their faces more so then another receiving blanket would.
+My friend Evelyn, introduced me to the tradition of making a baby dinner for a couple who has a baby.
+I thought it was such a great tradition, that I started doing it for our friends who have a baby.
+The whole concept is really easy, make a homemade meal, package it up pretty, and drop it off to the new parents.
+They will now have something home cooked to eat while trying to figure it all out.
+The meal should have very little prep involved, making it even easier.
+Our baby dinners are the same most of the time; homemade pesto, enough for them to enjoy and tuck away extra into the freezer, some quality pasta, occasionally I toss in a package of great sausage, salad with homemade vinaigrette, a bottle of wine and something sweet.
+The sweet treat usually becomes a highlight for the new parents.
+I usually make outrageous brownies and once in awhile lemon bars.
+Recently I have been mixing it up with these scrumptious grapefruit bars.

 ½ cup confectioner’s sugar

 ¼ cup unsalted butter, at room temperature